kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 og-image: state-of-javascript.jpg
 thumb-image: state-of-javascript-thumb.jpg
 ---
-React and Redux have demonstrated the value of well-implemented application state management in JavaScript to web developers.
-Despite this, developers complain about it.
+React and Redux have shown developers the value of well-implemented application state management withrin JavaScript.
+Despite this, developers complain about React and Redux quite often.

 I'd like to think the breakdown of developers that do and don't complain about React/Redux is 50/50, and that some of the complaints are valid.
 Nevertheless, good JavaScript state management was bound to happen, especially when reviewing how the language has progressed over the years.